bartoszlenar/Validot/docs/DOCUMENTATION.md

 }
 ```

-- Protection against reference loop is enabled automatically - but only when the risk of such a case is detected.
+- Protection against the reference loop is enabled automatically - but only when the risk of such a case is detected.
-    - The protection uses certain resources (validation needs to track the visited references), but performance drop shouldn't be that much noticable.
+    - The protection uses certain resources (validation needs to track the visited references), but performance drop shouldn't be that much noticeable.
 Please bear that in mind in case you encounter some extreme corner case.
-    - You can explicitly enable/disable the the protection in the [settings](#settings).
+    - You can explicitly enable/disable the protection in the [settings](#settings).
         - Please do know what you're doing; e.g. if disabled, there is no protection from stack overflow exception.
 - There is a risk of reference loop and stack overflow if:
-    - There is a loop in the type graph and same types are using the same specification.
+    - There is a loop in the type graph, and the same types are using the same specification.
-        - It is true that loop in the type graph indicates possibility of having loop in the reference graph, but as long as the same types don't use the same specification - it's totally fine, because the validation would never end up in the endless loop.
+        - It is true that the loop in the type graph indicates possibility of having the loop in the reference graph, but as long as the same types don't use the same specification - it's totally fine because the validation would never end up in the endless loop.
     - Reference loop is reachable at all.
         - Validation is based on the specification.
-If specification doesn't even step into the members that are in the loop, there is no risk.
+If the specification doesn't even step into the members that are in the loop, there is no risk.

 ---